gammu/gammu/docs/manual/faq/config.rst

 device name as modem appears in your system, for example ``/dev/ttyACM0`` or ``COM7:``.

+Some modems expose more serial ports and you need to carefully choose the right one - for example only one of them can receive USSD notifications.

 .. note::

     On Linux, you might have to install `usb-modeswitch`_ to make your modem